Saturday, August 24, 2024

 The Cataclysm & The War of the Lance

-The current year for our homebrewed Dragonlance campaign is set during 383AC.
+The current year for our Dragonlance campaign is set during 351 AC "After Cataclysm".

 Inspired By Trampas Whiteman

-If you need any of the classic pdf's from either Advanced Dungeons & Dragons or the Dragonlance campaign setting, get in touch with me in our Discord server at this link.
+You can contact me in our Discord server at this link.
 In the list of names along the right side of the Discord server, my name will be at the top "James" and will be listed under the "King Dingaling" section - lol don't ask.
-I'll get you fixed right up with the material that you need.
+I'd love to sit back and talk with you.

 - Front Page This link takes you to the campaign blog front page.